Article Out Loud – Operation Twister – Exercising Disaster Behavioral Response

 cdeatleyheadshot

-Craig DeAtley, PA-C, is director of the Institute for Public Health Emergency Readiness at the Washington Hospital Center, the National Capital Region’s largest hospital; he also is the emergency manager for the National Rehabilitation Hospital, administrator for the District of Columbia Emergency Health Care Coalition, and co-executive director of the Center for HICS (Hospital Incident Command System) Education and Training.
-He previously served, for 28 years, as an associate professor of emergency medicine at The George Washington University, and now works as an emergency department physician assistant for Best Practices, a large physician group that staffs emergency departments in Northern Virginia.
-In addition, he has been both a volunteer paramedic with the Fairfax County (Va.)
-Fire and Rescue Department and a member of the department’s Urban Search and Rescue Team.
-He also has served, since 1991, as the assistant medical director for the Fairfax County Police Department.
+Craig DeAtley, PA-C, is director of the Institute for Public Health Emergency Readiness at the Washington Hospital Center, the National Capital Region’s largest hospital.
+He also is the emergency manager for the National Rehabilitation Hospital, and co-executive director of the Center for HICS (Hospital Incident Command System) Education and Training.
+He previously served, for 28 years, as an associate professor of emergency medicine at The George Washington University.
+In addition, he has been both a volunteer paramedic with the Fairfax County (Virginia) Fire and Rescue Department and a member of the department’s Urban Search and Rescue Team.
+An Emergency Department PA at multiple facilities for over 40 years, he also has served, since 1991, as the assistant medical director for the Fairfax County Police Department.

 SHARE: